logseq/docs/pages/Markdown.md

+description:: Markdown is a popular markup language with many flavors.
+Our implementation is parsed by https://github.com/logseq/mldoc.

-- Logseq support most [[Markdown]] syntaxes, and includes some extended syntaxes.
+- Markdown is the most popular format that Logseq supports.
+Logseq supports most syntaxes including some extended ones.
 ### **Standard** syntax
 	- what's logseq? #card
 	  card-last-interval:: 28.3